Threekit/treble-legacy/docusaurus/docs/folder-structure.md

 The Treble React package is used in the `src/App.js` file.

 Only files and directories included in the `src` folder will be included in the default `treble-scripts` webpack compilation.

+## Formatting and Linting

+We have prettier and eslint added as dependencies to handle linting and formatting.